Bass: The Audiophile's Not-So-Guilty Pleasure

 If I had to choose one headphone for bass and couldn’t EQ, Philphone would be the easy pick.
 It might not slam quite as hard as Radiance, but it slams harder than a Focal Clear.
 It also has absurdly aggressive (almost effervescent) bass texture that has to be heard to be believed.

 However, I could also see Philphone not being someone’s jam.
-It’s still a headphone I personally need to EQ, as it has a resonance on my head around 10kHz that absolutely needs to be curtailed.
+It’s still a headphone I personally need to EQ above 5kHz, as it has a resonance on my head around 10kHz that absolutely needs to be curtailed.
 The midrange is as forward as it looks on the graph, and while things like bass and pianos sound super textured, things like horns or guitars can sound kind of honky and unnatural.

 That being said, it may just be one of the most use-case agnostic headphones out there at any price.